Pickled Asparagus

 5 from 1 vote

 My Pickled Asparagus recipe is how to preserve this elegant spring vegetable for your next charcuterie board, relish tray, or Bloody Mary.
+Also lovely with an elegant Chicken Salad.
 No canning is needed; you only need simple ingredients you may already have!

 Asparagus with brine poured over it in glass jar.